Times Higher Education has confirmed the schedule for its portfolio of university rankings for the 2017 calendar year.

 Shortly after the Asia rankings comes THE’s first bespoke national ranking for the Asia region – the Japan University Ranking, developed in partnership with Benesse.
 This will be launched at an event in Tokyo on 30 March.
 The THE Japan University Ranking builds on the success of The Wall Street Journal/THE College Rankings for America, which place more focus on teaching and learning and student outcomes than on research and prestige.

 April will see the release of the “Young University Rankings” for 2017.
 This will be a new, deeper and more comprehensive analysis, comprising the 2017 THE 200 Under 50 – a ranking of the top universities under the age of 50 – as well as new rankings focusing on different generations of institutions, including what THE is calling the “Golden Age” universities, founded between the years of 1945 and 1966.
 The set will be released at the THE Young Universities Summit in Brisbane on 6 April.

-The THE World Reputation Rankings will be released in May, while a ranking of Europe’s top research-led institutions will be released on 22 June.
+The THE World Reputation Rankings will be released on 15 June, while a ranking of Europe’s top research-led institutions will be released on 22 June.